j4mt/j4mt-utilcompany-oss-cicd-poc/README.md

 # J4MT Util Company Inc

-spring-boot:run to run with maven from the command line
+mvn spring-boot:run to run with maven from the command line